elliotwutingfeng/NUSCSMODS/_posts/CS3103/2020-09-29-cs3103-lecture-7-iot-protocols-and-application-development.md

 - Publishing can be data or command
 - Subscribing to this data means you will get this command

+### MQTT Model
+The core elements of MQTT are client, servers (brokers) , session , subsciption and topics

+### Message format

+Session options:

+Publish:

+Subsribe:

+### MQTT QoS
+- Provides typical delivery quality of services levels of message oriented middleware
+- Even thou TCP/IP provides guaranteed data delivery, data loss can still occur if a TCP connection breaks down and messages are lost in transit
+- MQTT adds 3 QoS levels on top of TCP

+### Example

 # Slides
 <iframe src="https://drive.google.com/file/d/1F_CLho9h0bG3M2zZGEuaivxDR8HP0LOP/preview" width="640" height="480"></iframe>